The Dodgers' title drought didn't end at 29 years, but here's how it can at 30

 We know the Los Angeles Dodgers can bounce back from adversity.
 We saw it just a few days ago, when they blew two big leads in losing a 13-12 classic in Game 5 of the World Series, then came right back to beat the Houston Astros' Justin Verlander to force a Game 7.

 That the Dodgers lost 5-1 in the series finale was a massive disappointment for a high-profile franchise that hasn't won a title in 29 years.
-By next October, L.A. will be staring at a three-decade-long championship drought.
+By next October, the Dodgers will be staring at a three-decade-long championship drought.

 Even if the Dodgers brought back the exact same team in 2018, they would be a heavy favorite to win a sixth straight National League West title.
 They would also be viewed as a prime World Series favorite.
 In fact, depending on which Vegas odds you look at, L.A is either already the favorite, or is a close second in the early betting lines.